sriyogesh94/dcos-docs/1.9/installing/custom/configuration/configuration-parameters.md

 If you’ve already installed your cluster and would like to disable this in-place, you can go through an upgrade with the same parameter set.

+### <a name="security"></a>security
+Use this parameter to specify a security mode other than `security: permissive` (the default).
+The possible values follow.

+- `security: disabled`
+- `security: permissive`
+- `security: strict`

+Refer to the [Security modes](/1.9/security/#security-modes) section for a detailed discussion of each parameter.

+### ssh_key_path
+This parameter specifies the path to the installer uses to log into the target nodes.
+By default this is set to `/genconf/ssh_key`.
+This parameter should not be changed because `/genconf` is local to the container that is running the installer, and is a mounted volume.

+### ssh_port
+This parameter specifies the port to SSH to, for example `22`.

+### ssh_user
+This parameter specifies the SSH username, for example `centos`.

+### superuser_password_hash
+This required parameter specifies the hashed superuser password.
+The `superuser_password_hash` is generated by using the installer `--hash-password` flag.
+For more information, see the [Security documentation](/1.9/security/).

+### superuser_username
+This required parameter specifies the user name of the superuser.
+For more information, see [Identity and Access Management](/1.9/security/).

 ### telemetry_enabled
 This parameter specifies whether to enable sharing of anonymous data for your cluster. <!-- DC/OS auth -->